norcams/docs-enduser/docs/security-groups.rst

 Remote Security Group
 ---------------------

-While creating a security group rule, we have the option of using a security group as remote instead of a CIDR address.
+When creating a security group rule we have the option of using a security group as remote, instead of a CIDR address.
 This can be particularly useful for internal communication between instances in the same project running different layers of an application.
 As instances are deleted and recreated, they will have a different set of